 Immune Activation

-Monocytes act as antigen-presenting cells (APCs).
-They collect pieces of pathogens and present them to lymphocytes, alerting the immune system to start a targeted defense.
-This helps the body prepare for a stronger attack on the infection.
+Monocytes act as antigen-presenting cells.
+They process fragments of invading organisms and present them to lymphocytes, helping the immune system recognize threats and mount a targeted response.

 Maturing Into Macrophages and Dendritic Cells